Salmar ASA

 Incentives & Policy Engagement

-The company discloses that its senior executives and fish farm technicians are eligible for performance-based incentives related to ESG metrics.
-However, an exact percentage of variable compensation is not defined.
+The company discloses that senior executives are eligible for performance-based incentives linked to sustainability KPIs, though the specific percentage of this variable compensation is not stated.

 Innovation & Benchmarking